x41lex/ezproxy/tools/bindings/README.md

 * close: Allows closing proxies, requires `AuthCanClose`
 * inject: Allows injecting into proxies, requires `AuthCanInject`
 * filter: Allows filtering of packets, requires `AuthCanFilter`
-* default: Only used if `filter` is true, must iether be `drop` or `allow`, defining the default action if a packet times out.
+* default: Only used if `filter` is true, must either be `drop` or `allow`, defining the default action if a packet times out.
 * network: Filter what packets will be sent on the websocket callback

 Make request with the ws:// schema.